You can read the rest of the Ways to Make & Save Money series here.

 Even though our kids are young, we take advantage of opportunities to talk with them about money.
 Just yesterday, the boys asked for Cinnamon Toast Crunch cereal, which I haven’t bought recently because I haven’t been able to find it for 50 cents or less (note: that’s my target price on cereal).
 Of course, there’s a ton of cereal in the house, and other breakfast foods too, but not that specific variety.

 I sat down and explained that we don’t have any Cinnamon Toast Crunch right now because I haven’t found any good sales.
 But I got an adorable plea to “Please, can you buy it anyway?”
 So I responded, “Sure, I can buy expensive cereal, but I won’t be able to buy you toys.
 Would you rather have a new toy or Cinnamon Toast Crunch?”

-Here’s another example of why communication is important: I buy lots of things, but if Marc can’t find them when he needs them, he’s liable to go out and buy more stuff at a much higher price (and with good reason!).
+Here’s another example of why communication is important: I buy lots of things, but if my husband can’t find them when he needs them, he’s liable to go out and buy more stuff at a much higher price (and with good reason!).
 So we have designated places in the house for our stockpile – toiletries are in a closet, separated by category; paper goods are in a hall closet, although I recently stockpiled so much that there’s also a tower on the landing of the stairs; light bulbs are in the garage, etc. I also let him know what food is in the fridge/freezer/pantry, because he’s so polite and cautious about not eating anything that I might have plans for.